 Whether you’re a writer, photographer, UX designer, interior designer, construction company, or marketing agency, your email signature can be a chance to show off your portfolio.

-In the example above, the email signature owner, a photographer, displays samples of some of the images they’ve taken.
+In the email signature example above, owner, a photographer, displays samples of some of the images they’ve taken.
 Adding your portfolio can help build confidence in your services and help you drum up new clients or customers.

 You can even make the content in your portfolio clickable so viewers can click through to your website or other important pages to learn more about what you do.